Birmingham City: Harry Redknapp named manager after Gianfranco Zola's resignation

 Zola's ill-fated tenure

-When Gary Rowett was sacked in December, Blues were seventh in the table, but two wins in 24 matches during Zola's four-month tenure mean they have plunged into trouble.
+When Gary Rowett was sacked in December, Blues were seventh in the table, outside the play-off places only on goal difference, but two wins in 24 matches during Zola's four-month tenure have plunged them into trouble.

-Speaking as Zola was appointed, director Panos Pavlakis said the Italian's "pedigree" matched their ambition to "move in a new direction".
+Speaking when Zola was appointed, director Panos Pavlakis said the Italian's "pedigree" matched their ambition to "move in a new direction".

 But, after Monday's defeat by Burton, Zola said: "I sacked myself.